Auroville - A to Z

 Footwear and flashlights

-People are advised not to walk barefoot outside buildings, specially after dark, and to always carry a flashlight/torch at night to avoid snakes or scorpions.
+People are advised not to walk barefoot outside buildings, specially after dark, and to always carry a flashlight/torch at night to avoid stepping on snakes or scorpions.
 Footwear is normally left outside all residential buildings; others vary.
 Most common footwear is leather, rubber or synthetic “chappals” (open flip-flops or sandals), worn without socks.

 See “Financial Service” or “Banks”.